5 Best Password Managers That Make Digital Security Easy

 Like many other password managers, Bitwarden allows you to export your vault if you wish to make a backup or decide to move to a different password manager.
 In particular, we praise Bitwarden for allowing users to export their vault as an encrypted JSON file to keep it more secure.

-- Best features are on the more expensive Business plan, rather than the more affordable Teams plan
+- Best features are on the more expensive Enterprise plan

 Other Excellent Password Managers